 Not all vehicles reported on Form 2290 are immediately subject to tax.

-Vehicles expected to be used only a limited number of miles during the tax period may be reported as suspended while still maintaining compliance.
+Vehicles expected to be used only a limited number of miles during the tax period may be reported as suspended while still maintaining federal compliance.

 Schedule 1 and proof of compliance